-I told my family I wanted to be a dentist when I was a child; they jokingly called me “Hermey,” the misfit elf from the 1960s Christmas claymation special.
+When, as a child, I said I wanted to be a dentist when I grew up, my family jokingly called me “Hermey,” the misfit elf from the ’60s Christmas claymation special.

-My academic and professional paths then took a series of beautiful and necessary turns before thrusting me back to this early interest.
+My academic and professional paths took a series of necessary turns before returning me to this early interest.

 I did some research on post-baccalaureate pre-health programs; watched videos of dental procedures; read blogs and articles; drafted dream boards and flow charts sent out applications and made plans.

-I anticipate replicating the same sense of nostalgia I have now for my high-school era paintings and poems and essays once I am in practice.
+I hope someday to feel the same sense of nostalgia I have now for my high-school era paintings and poems and essays once I am in practice…

-Five, ten, twenty years into my career, do I remember the scent of cavicide wipes we used at Bucks Mont Orthodontics and recall my exciting first weeks learning to isolate and suction and change color ties?
+Five, ten, twenty years into my career, do I remember the scent of cavicide wipes we used in the clinic and recall my exciting first weeks learning to isolate and suction and change color ties?

 Will charts of primary and permanent tooth numbers remind me of the hopeful summer I spent studying and memorizing any information I could find in preparation of an opportunity yet unrealized?

-I am so proud of the work that I have accomplished in my life–artistically, professionally, among my friends and family, for the world, for myself.
-I am always excited to see where I will venture, how deep, how fully, and to what end.
+I am proud of the work that I have accomplished in my life–artistically, professionally, among my friends and family, for myself.
+I am always excited to see where I will venture, how deeply, how fully, and to what end.

 I am equal parts planning and exploration: I move forward, linearly; I circle myself.
-This measured combination of focus and openness has served me well, and continues to light my way through this life.
+This measured combination of focus and openness has served me well, and continues to light my way.